vskrachkov/tdd/README.md

 All code was written in comply with book of Harry Percival about TDD, thanks him for this book.
 ### Workflow
-1. Start by running functional tests.
+1. Start by writing functional tests.
 Describes new functionality from user`s point.
 1. Once functional tests fail, we starts thinking about how to write a code.
 We use unit tests to define how we want our